adehecq/adehecq.github.io/software.md

 title: "Software"
 ---

-### GeoRaster

-A python package for working with geographic rasters.
-Take a look at the [blog post](georaster-released), [documentation](http://georaster.readthedocs.io/en/latest/) or [GitHub repository](https://github.com/geoutils/georaster) for more details.
-This can be easily installed using the Conda forge: https://anaconda.org/conda-forge/georaster
+A list of software projects I contribute to.

 ### GeoUtils

+A Python module for accessible, efficient and reliable geospatial analysis (rasters, vectors etc).
+Take a look at the [GitHub repository](https://github.com/GlacioHack/GeoUtils/) and [documentation](https://geoutils.readthedocs.io/en/stable/) for more details.

+### xDEM

-A python package to work with geographic rasters and vectors.
-Include python classes and command-line tools.
-Take a look at the [GitHub repository](https://github.com/GeoUtils/geoutils) and [documentation](https://geoutils.readthedocs.io/en/latest/) for more details.
+A python module designed for the analysis of digital elevation models.
+Take a look at the [GitHub repository](https://github.com/GlacioHack/xdem/) and [documentation](https://xdem.readthedocs.io/en/stable/) for more details.

 ### Other projects